lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

   4. In addition, in order to better reproduce and avoid you training asr system again, I uploaded an ASR model trained use 16k accent160 data.<br>
      For pretrained model, you can download from this link: https://drive.google.com/file/d/1mP81esvRycnzqpvxpm7HjNPHT8SFfdig/view?usp=sharing <br>
-     You can run the following two commands to directly reproduce our results.
+     You can run the following command to directly reproduce our results.
 ```
   # 16k data
   bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 7